toliva/ConnectivityContent/blog/990-pci-tls-compliance.md

 >A form for merchants and service providers to attest to the results of a PCI DSS assessment, as documented in the Self-Assessment Questionnaire or Report on Compliance.

-In other words, proof that you comply with industry standards.
+In other words, the AOC is proof that you comply with industry standards.
 Expedia Group must have a copy of a current and valid AOC on file for every connectivity system provider.

 **How is that different from TLS?**